andreaberetta8/andreaberetta8/README.md

 🎓 Education:

-Master of Science in Data Science at Università Degli Studi di Milano (just enrolled) Bachelor of Science in Computer Science at Università Degli Studi di Milano
+Master of Science in Data Science at Università Degli Studi di Milano (ongoing) Bachelor of Science in Computer Science at Università Degli Studi di Milano

 📌 Projects: